jonsimonsen/Casimo/README.md

 Version 0.3 contains code for a dealer, and can be run by typing: <br />
   python one_hand.py <br />

+# Testing
+v0.4: The largest test was run with these parameters: 50k hands/3 different stakes/32 tables per limit/GROWRATE of 1
+It seems like the tight players are superior (all 5 highrollers and all players at the highest limit were tight). <br />
+The loose players are getting pummeled.
+Only 4 loose players remained at the end. <br />
+It's somewhat surprising that the regular players are not performing better.
+A tweak of the ranges should be considered. <br />

 # History
 v0.1: <br />
   -Number of rounds simulated is determined by a global constant. <br />